sys-bio/tellurium/docs/antimony.rst

 to zero, so the final reaction rate of G1 is equal to ``(S1*k + 0)*3``.

 Valid elements of DNA strands include formulas (operators), reactions (genes), and other DNA strands.
-Let's wrap our model so far in a submodule, and then use the strand in a new strand:
+Let’s wrap our model so far in a submodule, and then use the strand in a new strand:

 ::